UPDATED: NOVEMBER 03, 2022 | 1 MIN READ

 Driver related considerations

-There are also some drive-related considerations that impact your car insurance rates.
-These include:
+Some drive-related considerations impact your car insurance rates.

 - Marital status